-The checkmark in a webhook Status column on the main Webhooks page allows you to quickly view and change which webhooks are currently enabled or disabled.
-A green checkmark means that the webhook is enabled to run, while the grey checkmark means that the webhook is disabled and will therefore not trigger.
+The check mark in a webhook Status column on the main Webhooks page allows you to quickly view and change which webhooks are currently enabled or disabled.
+A green checkmark means that the webhook is enabled to run, while the gray checkmark means that the webhook is disabled and will therefore not trigger.

 - When you disable a webhook, keep in mind that the change may not take place immediately.
-Webhooks form a work queue for Docebo, so any work that is still running or in the work queue before the changes took place will still be sent to the configured endpoint.
+Webhooks form a work queue at Docebo; any work that is still running or in the work queue before the changes took place will still be sent to the configured endpoint.